 - Encourage grant writing relevant to Latin America

 - Serve as a clearinghouse for activities related to Latin America on the NMSU campus

-- CLABS serves the entite NMSU community and is governed by an executive commitee.
-Click here CLABS by-laws.
+- CLABS serves the entire NMSU community and is governed by an executive committee.
+See our bylaws.

 - Nason House -Mrs. Charles H. W. Nason generously established an endowment fund and provided the furnishings and renovation costs for establishing the Center for Latin American and Border Studies in the building now known as the Nason House.
 Previously, the building was the residence of NMSU’s presidents.
 It is a historic building designed by the Trost architecture firm.
 The endowment provides funds for scholarships and other projects.
 For more information on the Willoughby L. Nason scholarship, see Resources under student information.
 Mrs. Nason also donated the family library to the Center in memory of her husband and son, Willoughby Nason.